Lamerchun/rickandmorty/README.md

-# Rick & Morty
+# The Rick and Morty

-This excercise implements a simple client / server for `The Rick and Morty` api.
+This excercise implements a simple client / server for [The Rick and Morty API](https://rickandmortyapi.com).
 Both REST and GraphQL are implemented for a simple character search by name.

-For documentation of the api refer to [https://rickandmortyapi.com](https://rickandmortyapi.com).

 ## Technology used